 How to Stop Late-Night SnackingPosted: September 7, 2021

-If you find yourself feeling bored after the kids have gone to bed or you want a “late-night reward” for being an amazing mom and handling all of the tantrums, trust me, I GET IT!
+If you find yourself wanting some snacks after the kids have gone to bed or you want a “late-night reward” for practicing gentle parenting while handling all of the tantrums, trust me, I GET IT!

 - Aim for 20-30 grams of fiber a day;

 - Eat at least 20 grams of protein at every meal (this number will vary and I highly recommend speaking to a Registered Dietitian if you have specific health conditions);

 - A serving size of healthy fats at every meal (around 10-15 grams)

 2. Limit ultra-processed foods to help reduce cravings for late-night snacking:

 Ultra-processed foods are things like candy, sodas, cookies, chocolate bars, juice, cakes, etc.

 When you eat ultra-processed foods, your blood sugar spikes then crashes.
 This leads to an imbalance of hormones which causes fatigue and hunger.
 This imbalance makes you crave more food, especially simple carbohydrate foods that provide your body with quick energy.
 Simple carbohydrate foods are typically found in processed and refined sugars.